Can Stress Cause Bloody stools? & when to worry?

-- Physical stress cannot cause blood in the stool unless you have a predisposing condition such as piles.
+- Physical stress cannot cause blood in the stool unless you have a predisposing condition like piles.

-- When you experience blood in your stool without an apparent cause, you should see your doctor.
+- You should see your doctor when you experience blood in your stool without an apparent cause.

-- Worrisome blood features in the stool include massive or prolonged bleeding, presence of black stools (melena), weight loss, family history of colon cancer, etc.
+- Worrisome blood features in the stool include massive or prolonged bleeding, black stools (melena), weight loss, a family history of colon cancer, etc.

 Continue reading this article for more in-depth insights into the link between stress and bloody stools.

 Can psychological stress and anxiety cause blood in the stool?